The growth of the Bulgarian Artillery :

 Assembly passed the Law for the

-regiments with 6 four-guns field batteries in peace, and 6 eight-guns
+artillery regiments with 6 four-guns field batteries in peace, and 6

-batteries in wartime (six guns for the mortars batteries); - 6 mountains
+eight-guns batteries in wartime (six guns for the mortars batteries); - 6

-half batteries in peace, that should be expanded to 6 six-guns batteries at
+mountains half batteries in peace, that should be expanded to 6 six-guns

-artillery battalions with 3 companies each in peace, and - 6 reserve
+fortress artillery battalions with 3 companies each in peace, and - 6

-artillery batteries with 4 sections each, that should be expanded to 4-6
+reserve artillery batteries with 4 sections each, that should be expanded to

-six-guns batteries at the mobilization; - 6 four-guns
+4-6 six-guns batteries at the mobilization; - 6

-reserve mountain batteries, that should be raised at the mobilization; - 6
+four-guns reserve mountain batteries, that should be raised at the

 four-sections field replacement batteries, that should be raised at the